David Gabriel Hebert

 David G. Hebert, PhD is a tenured Professor of Music at Western Norway University of Applied Sciences (Bergen), where he leads the Grieg Academy Music Education (GAME) research group.
 He is manager of the Nordic Network for Music Education, a Nordplus state-funded organization that coordinates Master classes and exchange of teachers and students across eight Northern European nations.
 Additionally, he is Professor II (visiting professor) in Sweden with the Malmo Academy of Music, Lund University, and Honorary Professor in China with the Education University of Hong Kong.
 In Bergen, Dr. Hebert mostly teaches for the music Master programs and the education PhD program, as well as Global Challenges courses in culture and education at Bergen Summer Research School.
-He is a widely published and cited researcher (h-index: 16), whose background features employment with universities on five continents.
+He is a widely published and cited researcher (h-index: 17), whose background features employment with universities on five continents.
 Dr. Hebert consistently receives high evaluations of his teaching, having given lectures for 85 institutions worldwide.
-He has also directed research projects on each inhabited continent, with published outcomes (in Japan and China, the USA, Finland, New Zealand, Ghana, and Guyana).
+He has served on doctoral supervisory committees for universities in 10 countries, and has directed research projects on each inhabited continent, with published outcomes (in Japan and China, the USA, Finland, New Zealand, Ghana, and Guyana).
 As part of the CABUTE project, he has Norwegian Ministry of Foreign Affairs funding to develop a PhD program in Uganda (2021-2026).
 He is developing a COIL partnership in "Global Competence" at the doctoral level between Bergen and Hong Kong, and coordinates Bergen’s role as the academic partner in the EU's Erasmus Plus-funded project Music Talks with music schools and youth NGOs in Latvia and North Macedonia.
 For Rowman & Littlefield press, he is co-Editor of Deep Soundings: The Lexington Series in Historical Ethnomusicology, which now has multiple volumes under contract.

 Prof. Hebert serves on the History Standing Committee of the International Society for Music Education and was a founder and leader of the Historical Ethnomusicology section of the Society for Ethnomusicology (of which he is a Life member).
 His main fields of interest are international-comparative research, ethnomusicology, distance education, cultural heritage and arts policy, sociomusicology, and non-western educational philosophy.
 Since accepting the position in Norway, he has authored (or edited) seven books, and three more books are now under development.
 He has contributed chapters to 20 other books, proceedings and encyclopedias, as well as articles in 35 different professional journals.
 Hebert serves on the editorial boards of several professional journals, including Arts Education Policy Review (oldest arts education journal), Music Education Research, Eurasian Music Science Journal, and Action, Criticism, and Theory for Music Education.
 He reviews book proposals for Oxford, Springer, Rowman and Littlefield, Peter Lang, and Routledge (Ashgate) presses.
 Prof. Hebert's books - as author, editor, or co-editor - include: Wind Bands and Cultural Identity in Japanese Schools (2012, Springer; Japanese version forthcoming on Artes Publishing), Patriotism and Nationalism in Music Education (2012, Ashgate; 2016, Routledge), Theory and Method in Historical Ethnomusicology (2014, Rowman & Littlefield), International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (2018, Springer), Music Glocalization: Heritage and Innovation in a Digital Age (2018, Cambridge Scholars), Advancing Music Education in Northern Europe (Routledge, 2019), and Teaching World Music in Higher Education (Routledge, 2020).
 Current book projects include On Music Education: East-West Dialogues (co-authored with Jiaxing Xie, Chinese version for Shanghai Education Press, forthcoming), and the edited volume Ethnomusicology and Cultural Diplomacy (Rowman & Littlefield, forthcoming, 2021).
 He is also co-authoring books on such themes as Viking musical heritage (Bloomsbury) and transcultural musicianship research (Cambridge University Press).